Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

-create the new folder called ssm inside the following path
+Create the folder `ecs` on the following path:
-/backend-flask/bin/
+`/backend-flask/bin/` <br/>
-and create the new file connect-to-service and apply the chmod u+x
+Create the new file `connect-to-service` and make it executable `chmod u+x bin/ecs/connect-to-service`<br />
+Supply the task ID for backend-flask.

 ```
 #! /usr/bin/bash